-Meghan And Harry 'Step Back' As Royals – What Does That Mean, Exactly?

 Meghan And Harry 'Step Back' As Royals — What Does That Mean, Exactly?

-When Meghan Markle and Prince Harry announced that they will "step back" from their duties as senior members of the British royal family, many members of the public were supportive of their decision in both the U.S. and the U.K.
+When Meghan Markle and Prince Harry announced that they will "step back" from their duties as senior members of the British royal family, many members of the public in both the U.S. and the U.K. were supportive of their decision.

 "We intend to step back as 'senior' members of the Royal Family, and work to become financially independent, while continuing to fully support Her Majesty The Queen," they wrote.
 "We now plan to balance our time between the United Kingdom and North America, continuing to honour our duty to The Queen, the Commonwealth, and our patronages."

-But the choice also raised a number of questions – not least from the rest of royal family at Buckingham Palace, who were reportedly surprised by the announcement.
+But the choice also raised a number of questions — not least from the rest of the royal family at Buckingham Palace, who were reportedly surprised by the announcement.

 Are they cutting themselves off financially from the royal family?